typestack/class-transformer/README.md

 }
 ```

-Now when you call `plainToClass` and send a plain representation of the Photo object,
+Now when you call `plainToInstance` and send a plain representation of the Photo object,
 it will convert a date value in your photo object to moment date.
 `@transform` decorator also supports groups and versioning.